Mickey Factz: Mickey Mause

 In 2012, Factz tried to release Mickey MauSe under his label, but they considered it to be too artistic and did not back it up.
 Factz went on to release this experimental project himself and in the album, Mickey Mause became his pseudo character, thrown into the 1980s as a graffiti writer who was later kicked out by his parents for being a troubled youth.
 This project represented what it truly meant to be an artist and much research was done in order to learn about Mickey Mouse and that era of time.
 Lyrically, this mixtape is known for being one of Factz’ best and gained him the opportunity to become closer to Lupe Fiasco.

 In a 2015 interview with hip hop blog The Music Stash, Factz said a sequel to Mickey Mause called Mau2e was scheduled for Christmas.

 Other ventures

 Television

 Factz appeared in a Honda commercial later that year as a spokesman for the Accord.

-Battle Rap

-Factz has a long history as a competitor in the sport of battle rap dating back to the original battle leagues, and hosting battles at Ultimate Rap League events.

-In 2017, Factz was involved in the battle rap league KOTD's Massacre event where he battled West Coast rapper Daylyt.